 Use Yellow Sticky Traps

-Yellow sticky traps may not be super effective at getting rid of whiteflies in the longterm - plus, you’ll have to check them constantly - but they can get rid of a few here or there.
+Yellow sticky traps may not be super effective at getting rid of these pests in the longterm - plus, you’ll have to check them constantly - but they can get rid of a few here or there.

 They are best used as an indicator of how severe your infestation has become.